GygesHekaton/Hekaton/readme.md

 # Hekaton - An Alternative to Commander

 *Disclaimer: This is in concept phase.
-I am gauging interest and baiting feedback and criticism before investing.*
+I am gauging interest and baiting feedback and criticism before committing.*

 EDH/Commander has been the most beloved way to play kitchen-table magic for many years.
 Until now, it was managed by a group of individuals who were not under the direct purview of Hasbro, and that gave it a tenuous (if sometimes tumultuous) sense of objectivity and fun outside of the pure esports mindset that formats with more competitive metas have ultimately been reduced to under their guidance.